We believe reading is key for academic success and ensure we have a holistic approach to the teaching of reading:

 Help Your Child With Reading

-We have put together lists what we consider to be age-appropriate texts for your children.
+We have put together lists of text which we consider to be age-appropriate for your children.

 Lower KS2 (Year 3 and Year 4)